Community giving makes life better

 - Give to causes that are close to your heart

-- Volunteer if you’re low on funds and can’t give
+- Volunteer — it’s a way to give back even if you’re low on funds

 - Make giving time and/or money a consistent practice

-“You can measure the quality of a community by the way in which we take care of those in need,” says Carla Cicero, Numerica’s president and CEO.
-“Support from our loyal members has helped to build a strong foundation, inspiring Numerica to give back at least 5% of our earnings to our community by supporting causes that lend a helping hand, create leaders, and celebrate our community.”
+“You can measure the quality of a community by the way in which we take care of those in need,” said Carla Cicero, Numerica’s president and CEO.
+“Support from our loyal members has helped to build a strong foundation, inspiring Numerica to give back a portion of our earnings to causes that lend a helping hand, create leaders, and celebrate our community.”

 How to budget to share

 Understanding where you spend your money is the first step to creating a budget.
-Numerica has a free budget workbook that will help walk you through the steps!
+Numerica has a free budget workbook that walks you through the steps.

-Make sure to take credit for what you’re already doing, i.e. buying popcorn from the kids who come door to door or dropping $20 at church.
+When it comes to tracking the money you share, make sure to take credit for what you’re already doing.
+Do you buy popcorn from the kids who come door to door or give money at church?
 These are examples of giving back.
-You may already be supporting our community so make it count in your budget!
+You may already be supporting our community — so make it count in your budget!

 Here are some other ways you could give on a tight budget: